anyars-encarta/Netflix-full-stack-app/README.md

 - [📝 License](#license)

 <!-- INTRO -->
-# 📖 Netflix UI Design<a name="about-project"></a>
+# 📖 Netflix App<a name="about-project"></a>

-> Netflix UI Design is a design clone of the Netflix website that shows varities of movies users could pick and watch.
+> Netflix App is a full-stack clone of the Netflix website that shows varities of movies users could pick and watch.

 ## 🛠 Built With <a name="built-with"></a>
 1. React